 Evidence will be considered if the evidence is in a Microsoft Word, Microsoft Excel, .jpg, .png, or .pdf file format and downloaded on to a USB flash drive or compact disk (CD).
-This device must be left with the ARB for inclusion in the record of the hearing.
-Alternatively, the owner/agent may bring paper copies of the evidence that the owner/agent will show on the portable electronic device.
+This device must be left with the TARB for inclusion in the record of the hearing.
+Alternatively, the property owner/agent may bring paper copies of the evidence that the owner/agent will show on the portable electronic device.

-A panel will not consider evidence submitted electronically if the owner/agent cannot leave paper or electronic copies.
-See the procedures for Exchange of Evidence for the number of copies to bring.
+A panel will not consider evidence submitted electronically if the property owner/agent cannot leave paper or electronic copies.
+See Exchange of Evidence-Paper Evidence above for the number of copies to bring.

-When checking in at TCAD, on the day of the scheduled formal hearing, the owner/agent must inform staff that he/she will be making an electronic presentation and provide the staff with the copy of the evidence in the acceptable electronic format or a paper copy.
+When checking in at TCAD, on the day of the scheduled formal hearing, the property owner/agent must inform staff that he/she will be making an electronic presentation and provide the staff with the copy of the evidence in the acceptable electronic format or a paper copy.
 Additional wait time may be required before the hearing may begin.

-Any file on a device must be capable of being scanned or reviewed for the presence of any malicious software or computer viruses before acceptance by or exposure to the recipient's computer system.
+Any file on a device must be capable of being scanned or reviewed for the presence of any malicious software or computer viruses before acceptance by or exposure to TCAD's computer system.
+Evidence can also be uploaded directly to the property owner's/agent's portal account for presentation during the formal hearing.